 With all due respect to the walk-off home run, or any his younger siblings, the triple is the most exciting hit in baseball.
 If you were to extend its total distance in a straight line from the plate, it'd barely be enough to clear the baskets in Wrigley's power alleys, yet the distilled action and energy in a three-base hit are enough to power a small city.

 Of course, the fluidity of the human body doesn't deal in right angles, rounding bases to shave time and add distance.
-And it's that dynamism of motion, a battle of opposing forces as the velocity of an object powered by legs competes with that of own powered by an arm.
+And it's that dynamism of motion, a battle of opposing forces as the velocity of an object powered by legs competes with that of own powered by an arm, that provides the juice.

 The runner doesn't have the luxury of travelling as the crow flies, but the baseball does, and it's powered by, what else, a crow hop.
 It's been said that if man was meant to fly, God would've seen fit to give him wings.
 But as the runner rounds second and anticipation in the crowd builds to a crescendo, fueled by adrenaline and fermented malt, it's easy to imagine him floating just above the earth.